taunomagnusson/mbedMakefile2Segger/README.md

 The converter is written in Python, and verified with Python 3.8.x (but should work for other versions out-of-the-box).

+Both the Makefile and the Segger emProject files are simple text files, so it's quite easy and straightforward to do the conversion.
+Segger Embedded Studio is also a very nice lightweight IDE - I'm a bit surprised that Mbed doesn't support exporting to Segger by default.

 # Prerequisites for Example

 Installed on your development computer: